Letters of Invitation & Developing Contacts Abroad

 If the contact agrees that there is a match between you and the host institution, you may request a letter of invitation from your contact.
 Be aware that anyone who provides an applicant an invitation letter cannot be a referee for the same applicant.

-There are no specific requirements for such letters.
+There are no specific requirements for such letters, unless specified in the award description.
 The letter might include:

 - A description of the host’s interest in the applicant’s project and how it will benefit the host institutions.

-- If the letter is not in English, include an English translation of it, along with the original.
+Invitation letters should be in English.
+If the letter is not in English, you must include an English translation with it in your application.

-- If an invitation is expected to arrive after the application deadline, consult the CIES program staff for your award.
+If your invitation is expected to arrive after the application deadline, consult the IIE program staff for your award.

 Developing Contacts Abroad

-If you do not have contacts in your country of interest, CIES has some recommendations:
+If you do not have contacts in your country of interest, IIE has some recommendations: